bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/01_Master_worker/01_Local/01_Executing.rst

 ``--project=<absolute_path_to_project.xml>`` in the ``runcompss`` command.
 The default files are located in the ``/opt/COMPSs/Runtime/configuration/xml/`` path.
 Users can manually edit these files or can use the *Eclipse IDE* tool developed for COMPSs.
-For further information about the *Eclipse IDE* please refer to :ref:`Sections/05_Tools/03_IDE:IDE` Section.

 For further details please check the :ref:`Sections/01_Installation/06_Configuration_files:Configuration Files`.